jakeclarey/STM32F446_VSCode/README.md

 menu until the System environment variables until all windows are all closed.

 **8.** To test if this worked, exit and reopen VSCode as an administrator and open a new terminal.
-Type the command "stflash --version" and it should respond with the version of the stflash tool.
+Type the command `stflash --version` and it should respond with the version of the stflash tool.

-### VSCode Configuration (You can use any editor you want to if you are familiar with terminal and Make)
+# VSCode Configuration For All Operating Systems (You can use any editor you want to if you are familiar with terminal and Make)

 **1.** Open VSCode and open a new terminal.
 If you are unfamiliar with the command terminal, that is okay.
 What this step is for is for getting this repository onto your device.

 **2.** In the terminal, type `git clone https://github.com/jakeclarey/STM32F446/`.
 This should clone the repository to your device.
 Within here, open the Makefile.
+If you do not have git nor want to use git, (*why and how are you reading this*), go to that github link and download the repository as a zip.
+Then open the whole folder in VSCode.
+You may place the repository anywhere on your machine.

 **3.** In the Makefile at the very top, there is a variable titled `MACOS_LINUX`.
 If you are using MacOS or Linux, set the variable equal to 1, if on Windows, set the variable equal to 0.